What “Informed Pay” means

 - insurance estimated at $300/year (1099 only),

-and any other financial benefits included in the job listing (e.g. unrestricted stipends; W2 only)
+- and any other financial benefits included in the job listing (e.g. unrestricted stipends for W2)

 We then take these numbers along with your estimated paid work hours and the hourly or annual rate in your contract, to include the value of benefits, cost of self-employment tax, and cost of expenses unique to contract type (1099).
 All of these are accounted for so that these job types can be directly compared.